-- Do not give this drug more often than told.
+- Do not take this drug more often than you are told.
 This may raise the risk of seizures.
-Be sure you know how far apart to give your child’s doses.
+Be sure you know how far apart to take your doses.

-- If your child is not able to sleep, do not give this drug too close to bedtime.
-Talk with the doctor.
+- If you are not able to sleep, do not take this drug too close to bedtime.
+Talk with your doctor.

 For stopping smoking:

-- Your child may take this drug for 1 week before your child stops smoking.
+- You may take this drug for 1 week before you stop smoking.